 - Decant into a spray bottle, discarding the iron.

-Spray around your home to remove curses, spells and to provide personal protection.
+Spray around your home to remove curses, spells, and to provide personal protection.
 Hold your intention clearly as you do so.
-Iron water maybe all you need to resolve the issue.
-You can dab a little on your skin and clothes, but be careful as rust marks won’t come out of clothes so avoid your white t-shirts.
+Iron water may be all you need to resolve the issue.
+You can dab a little on your skin and clothes, but be careful as rust marks won’t come out of your clothes so avoid your white t-shirts.

 Strengthening the Spell Removal With Rose Water

-The water was poured over a few pink rose petals, left in the fridge over night and decanted into a spray bottle.
-I gave it to Josh and told him to spray it lightly around his apartment, on himself and even to add a little to a bath.
-I also made up a chant which he could whisper as he used the spray.
+The water was poured over a few pink rose petals, left in the fridge overnight, and decanted into a spray bottle.
+I gave it to Josh and told him to spray it lightly around his apartment, on himself, and even to add a little to a bath.
+I also made up a chant that he could whisper as he used the spray.

-He reported that, after a week of spraying with both kinds of water he felt a lot better.
+He reported that after a week of spraying with both kinds of water he felt a lot better.
 Lighter and stronger.
-At the end of the week, he had a serious conversation with his girlfriend, explained he was ending it and he wished her well.
+At the end of the week, he had a serious conversation with his girlfriend, explained he was ending it, and wished her well.
 And that was it.
-She let go, moved on and Josh was able to breathe a sigh of relief.
+She let go, moved on, and Josh was able to breathe a sigh of relief.